 - Luigi's Mansion: Dark Moon: In the multiplayer mode "Scarescraper", players work together to reach the goal on each floor.
 At the end of each floor, a bonus game occurs in which players race to collect red coins before a short timer runs out.
 If all four red coins are collected, a bonus item is given to one player.
 Each player has a chance to receive the item, but the chance is greater for a player who collected more red coins.
 So players typically compete to individually collect as many red coins as possible, while still allowing the team to collect all four.

 - New Super Mario Bros.
 Wii: There's ostensibly little reason not to cooperate, as the game gives out as many powerups as there are players and there's no real reward for Griefing.
-However, Video Game Cruelty Potential is turned Up to Eleven, as the slightest bump can send another player into a Bottomless Pit, and it's all-too-easy to accidentally take an extra powerup that gives you nothing but meaningless points but screws another player out of an extra Hit Point.
+However, Video Game Cruelty Potential is taken further, as the slightest bump can send another player into a Bottomless Pit, and it's all-too-easy to accidentally take an extra powerup that gives you nothing but meaningless points but screws another player out of an extra Hit Point.
 On the OTHER hand, as long as one player remains alive, they can revive dead teammates ad nauseam.
 Four-player matches tend to careen wildly from one end of the Sliding Scale to the other, from a free-for-all of players killing each other off in a never-ending cycle of revenge, to cheering for the sole remaining player to stay alive long enough to revive the rest, only to go right back to stabbing each other in the back as soon as possible.

 Treacherous TeammateAll players are on the same team... except the Traitor, who secretly works to subvert the team's efforts.
 Crucially, unmasking the traitor isn't an Instant-Win Condition—the players still have to beat Murphy's Law and the RNG to win (though the Traitor does technically "win" if they lose).
+Some variants of Social Deduction Game employ a hidden traitor.

 - Shadows over Camelot: The Traitor is determined at the start of the game by drawing so-called "loyalty cards"—though it is possible that no player draws the traitor card in a given game.
 If exposed, the traitor cannot continue to play normally but can still play mean tricks on the others, turning the game into an explicit Asymmetric Multiplayer competition.
 For groups of three players, it is recommended that the players don't check their loyalty cards until several turns into the game to give the loyal ones a head start.